“I Have a Springtail Infestation”

 Stimulating Mycorrhizae & Controlling Pathogens

 The subterranean environment is a web of organisms ranging from beneficial to pathogenic.
 The interactions among these organisms are very important for plant growth and health.
-Folsomia candida you will find in the Biochar is feed on fungal hyphael of mycorrhizae controlling fungal diseases.
+Folsomia candida in the Biochar is feeding on fungal hyphael of mycorrhizae controlling fungal diseases.
 (Lubbock,1973).
 Grazing of mycorrhizae living on the roots of the plant can stimulate growth of the fungus which in turn, improves plant growth.
 Also, selective grazing by springtails is an important factor limiting the distribution of certain species of pathogenic fungi as well.
 They contribute to controlling plant fungal diseases through their active consumption of mycelia and spores of damping-off and pathogenic fungi.
 (Maria Agnese Sabatini & Gloria Innocenti (2001), Hiroyoshi Shiraishi, Yoshinari Enami & Seigo Okano (2003)) This effect is density-dependent.
 There should be a healthy population in the bottom biochar.

 Most plants are slow in taking up phosphorus and other substances from the soil unless it has mycorrhizae on its roots.
 Mycorrhizae, literally meaning fungus roots, are thread like fungal bodies that interact with plant roots.
 The healthy growth of a plant can depend on the population of springtails living in the soil.
 Springtails live by eating the tips of the mycorrhizae.
 This stimulates the mycorrhizae to grow, dissolve more nutrients in the soil around it, and in turn, feed it to the plant.